 9. Organic Cucumber

 This green veggie is very cooling.
 Making a cucumber paste and applying it to the skin helps bring soothing relief to heated itching.
-For easy itch relief, slice a piece of a cucumber off and let it dry on the affected area.
+For easy itch relief, slice a piece of cucumber off and let it dry on the affected area.

 10. Watermelon Rind